orpatashnik/StyleCLIP/README.md

 Here, the code relies on the [Rosinality](https://github.com/rosinality/stylegan2-pytorch/) pytorch implementation of StyleGAN2.
 Some parts of the StyleGAN implementation were modified, so that the whole implementation is native pytorch.

-In addition to the requirements mentioned before, you should have a pretrained StyleGAN2 generator (can be downloaded from [here](https://drive.google.com/file/d/1EM87UquaoQmk17Q8d5kYIAHqu0dkYqdT/view?usp=sharing)).
+In addition to the requirements mentioned before, a pretrained StyleGAN2 generator will attempt to be downloaded, (or manually download from [here](https://drive.google.com/file/d/1EM87UquaoQmk17Q8d5kYIAHqu0dkYqdT/view?usp=sharing)).

 ### Usage